-- Positioning the ramp when directed to do so -- by the Athlete; - Adjusting or stabilising the Athlete's chair when directed to do so -- by the Athlete; - Adjusting the Athlete's position when directed to do so -- by the Athlete;

-- Rolling and /or passing a ball to the Athlete when directed to do so -- by the Athlete; - Performing routine actions before or after releasing the ball; - Picking up the balls after each End when the Referee picks up the ball and says, "one minute!" - Relaying conversations between Athlete and Referee with Referee approval - May NOT enter the playing area without permission (Ref 15.9.7) - MUST stay out of opponents throwing boxes
+- Positioning the ramp when directed to do so -- by the Athlete; - Adjusting or stabilising the Athlete's chair when directed to do so -- by the Athlete; - Adjusting the Athlete's position when directed to do so -- by the Athlete; - Rolling and /or passing a ball to the Athlete when directed to do so -- by the Athlete; - Performing routine actions before or after releasing the ball; - Picking up balls after each End after the Referee picks up the Jack or penalty ball and says, "one minute!" - Relaying conversations between Athlete and Referee with Referee approval

-When the ball is being released, the Ramp Operator (ref.: 15.5.5)
+When the ball is being released, the Ramp Operator (ref.:15.5.5)

-- must not have direct physical contact with the Athlete (no touching the Athlete whatsoever) - must not help the Athlete by pushing or adjusting the wheelchair; - must not be touching the pointer. (ref.: 15.5.6)
+- must not have direct physical contact with the Athlete (no touching the Athlete whatsoever) - must not help the Athlete by pushing or adjusting the wheelchair; - must not be touching the pointer.(ref.:15.5.6)

-A Ramp Operator may not look into the playing area during the progress of an End (ref.: 15.6.2).
+A Ramp Operator may not look into the playing area during the progress of an End (ref.:15.6.2).